-Women often burn the candle at both ends and neglect themselves in order to meet the demands of work, family, and others.
-When women (or men) are overworked or not getting enough sleep at night it should come as no surprise that they often feel lethargic and tired towards the end of the day.
+Women often burn the candle at both ends and neglect themselves to meet the demands of work, family, and others.
+When women (or men) are overworked or not getting enough sleep at night, it should come as no surprise that they often feel lethargic and tired towards the end of the day.

 But when afternoon slump is more than just a feeling of being run down and tired, there may be another silent culprit to blame for women: Polycystic Ovarian Syndrome (PCOS).
 Although PCOS does not affect men, a similar condition called Metabolic Syndrome does affect both men and women.

 Polycystic Ovarian Syndrome (PCOS)

 PCOS is the most common cause of infertility in women of child-bearing age affecting as many as one in every ten women of child-bearing age.
 The CDC reports as many as 5 million women in the United States have PCOS, and many do not know it.

 PCOS is a syndrome, not a disease.
 That means different women will have different symptoms and to varying degrees.
 Diagnosis requires careful physical examination of the ovaries (usually done by ultrasound) and lab tests.

 A Serious Medical Disorder